MarkusKluge/DHBW-Roboter---Deep-neural-network/README.md

-# Team5-V2
+# DHBW Roboter - Deep Learning
 Team5 - Zoober Robot

-Object Detection and Recognition for Raspberry Pi with Python.
+Custom Object Detection and Recognition for Raspberry Pi with Python using YoloV3-tiny with a custom input resolution of 64x64 to get arround 10-12 fps on inferencing.

 WebGUI: